polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 * A carriage return ends the declaration of a node
 * 3 additional spaces below a node declares its children collection

-In addition Hyperlambda allows for declaring node's values using the same semantics as a C# string, which allows you to declare values with carriage returns, and other special characters.
-As a final touch, Hyperlambda also allows you to declare _types_, allowing you to declare what type its value parts is.
+In addition Hyperlambda allows for declaring a node's value using the same semantics as a C# string.
+This allows you to declare values with carriage returns, and any special character.
+As a final touch, Hyperlambda also provides you with type support, allowing you to declare what type its value is.
 Below is a Hyperlambda snippet that declares an `integer`, a `decimal`, and a `DateTime` value.

 ```